by Jane Perdue | Be your best you, Women

 Business women can circumvent the crossfire and begin to change social norms about women talking about their accomplishments by doing four things.

-4 ways for women to bypass the barriers to effective self-promotion
+4 ways for women to get good at self-promotion

-First, women have to get right with their own reservations about talking about their accomplishments and give themselves permission to do so.
+First, get right with their own reservations about talking about their accomplishments and give themselves permission to do so.

 From all those years of “good girl” messaging, I thought talking about my achievements was bragging, and I didn’t want to be that icky person who was always talking up what they’ve done and how wonderful they are.
 I had to learn a couple of things before I could get past that line of thinking.